 We envision a future where all LGBTQ families, regardless of creation or composition, live in communities that recognize, respect, protect, and value them.
 We envision a world in which everyone has the right and should have the opportunity to form and sustain a loving family, regardless of sexual orientation, gender identity, race, religion, national origin, geography, socioeconomic status, disability, or the intersection of those characteristics.
 Finally, we envision systems of service and support that are free of discrimination and that maximize opportunities for youth needing permanency and LGBTQ adults seeking family formation.

-Family Equality Council is seeking a Public Policy Intern for Summer 2018 to work with the Federal Policy Advocate in Washington, DC.
+Family Equality is seeking a Public Policy Intern for Summer 2022 to work with the Director of Federal Policy, preferably in Washington, DC (remote options are available).
 The Public Policy Intern will help the policy team develop and implement the Every Child Deserves A Family Campaign, linking national and state efforts to protect and promote the rights of LGBTQ people to adopt and foster children.
 The Public Policy Intern will assist Family Equality’s Policy Team with legislative, regulatory, and policy goals as advocates for LGBTQ parents, youth and families.
 The Public Policy Intern will have the opportunity to learn about advocacy campaigns, law and policy affecting LGBTQ families, and the legislative process.
 The Public Policy Intern will create public policy outreach materials, carry out communications with Congressional staff, carry out research on members of Congress, and will have the opportunity to attend meetings with members of Congress and/or their staff, as well as develop materials and carry out outreach to campaign members.

 - The Public Policy Intern will engage in a range of day-to-day activities, including drafting advocacy materials, direct advocacy with agencies and congressional offices, contributing to social justice coalitions, and policy research and writing projects.